sunpy/sunpy-soar/docs/dev_guide/tables.rst

         # appending the attribute depending upon how it should be used in the query
         params.append(f"Attrmin='{attrmin}'+AND+Attrmax='{attrmax}'")

-case 2: It is not already there in `sunpy.net.attrs`, in this situation we have to introduce the attribute and a walker needs to be created.
+Case 2 - It is not already there in `sunpy.net.attrs`, in this situation we have to introduce the attribute and a walker needs to be created.

 Example on its implementation: